tautvydasversockas/CSharp_Beginners_Course/03-conditional-statements-and-logical-operators/README.md

 4
 The number is lower than 5.
 ```
-and like this if the number is greater or equal to 5:
+and like this, if the number is greater or equal to 5:
 ```
 Please enter number:
 6